 Upon receipt of the appeal the Vice President for Academic Affairs will forward all materials to the instructor of the course for a written response within two weeks.
 A copy of the response will be forwarded to the student.
-The Committee will then meet and may request oral clarification from either the instructor or the student at a meeting.
+The Vice President of Academic Affairs may request oral clarification from either the instructor or the student at a meeting.